EarthScope/dataselect/doc/dataselect.md

 <b>-s </b><i>selectfile</i>

-<p style="padding-left: 30px;">Limit processing to Mini-SEED records that match a selection in the specified file.
+<p style="padding-left: 30px;">Limit processing to miniSEED records that match a selection in the specified file.
 The selection file contains parameters to match the network, station, location, channel, quality and time range for input records.
 As a special case, specifying "-" will result in selection lines being read from stdin.
 For more details see the <b>SELECTION FILE</b> section below.</p>

 <b>-ts </b><i>time</i>

-<p style="padding-left: 30px;">Limit processing to Mini-SEED records that start after or contain <i>time</i>.
+<p style="padding-left: 30px;">Limit processing to miniSEED records that start after or contain <i>time</i>.
 The format of the <i>time</i> argument is: 'YYYY[,DDD,HH,MM,SS.FFFFFF]' where valid delimiters are either commas (,), colons (:) or periods (.), except the seconds and fractional seconds must be separated by a period (.).</p>

 <b>-te </b><i>time</i>

-<p style="padding-left: 30px;">Limit processing to Mini-SEED records that end before or contain <i>time</i>.
+<p style="padding-left: 30px;">Limit processing to miniSEED records that end before or contain <i>time</i>.
 The format of the <i>time</i> argument is: 'YYYY[,DDD,HH,MM,SS.FFFFFF]' where valid delimiters are either commas (,), colons (:) or periods (.), except the seconds and fractional seconds must be separated by a period (.).</p>

 <b>-M </b><i>match</i>